 EGC is responsible for demonstrating all results of the RINNO pilot sites in Poland, Greece, and Denmark.
 These will show how low energy efficiency buildings can be transformed by implementing biobased insulation, energy windows with integrated PV, micro ventilation in façades, smart meters and energy management – just to mention a few of the innovative elements of the RINNO pilot sites.

-One particularly interesting aspect of RINNO is the use of drones in deep renovation.
-Drones can add a lot of value to the deep renovation process.
-For example, both at the beginning and end of projects, drones can be used for aerial inspections and tours of the target buildings.
-While often the focus of drones is the camera and video data that they can collect, drones also can be fitted out with a variety of other sensors that can record data useful in renovation and construction including GPS, LIDAR, multispectral, and thermal sensors.
-They can also be used in conjunction with other tracking technologies including RFID to identify and locate specific assets or entities and any related movement.
+One particularly interesting aspect of RINNO is the use of drones in deep renovation, which can add a lot of value to full lifecycle process.
+For example, both at the beginning and end of projects, drones can be used for aerial inspections and tours of target buildings.
+While the focus of drones is often the camera and video data they collect, drones also can be fitted with other sensors that can record data useful in renovation and construction.
+This includes GPS, LIDAR, multispectral, and thermal sensors.
+They can also be used in conjunction with other tracking technologies, including RFID, to identify and locate specific assets or entities and any related movement.

 Drone employed for data-collection (©Jason Blackeye)

 In their report on the use of drones, PWC highlighted that drones can play a significant role in managing costs, controlling risks, increasing safety and influencing outcomes.
-In renovation projects, as well as transport, they have a number of advantages over traditional inspections and site/progress monitoring – they are faster to deploy, safer, and can access parts of a building that may not be easily accessible to humans.
-Obviously, in the context of COVID-19, they are particularly useful in limiting the exposure of key personnel and support social distancing by enabling remote access to sites.
+In renovation projects, they have a number of advantages over traditional inspections and site/progress monitoring – they are faster to deploy, safer, and can access parts of a building that may not be easily accessible to humans.
+In the context of COVID-19, they are particularly useful in limiting the exposure of key personnel and support social distancing by enabling remote access to sites.
 Drone streams can be accessed in real-time and retrospectively accelerate inspection and progress monitoring processes.
-The output from drones depends on the sensors.
 Image and video output can be stitched together to create 3D models while both image and data can be analysed by machine learning to identify any issues and create alerts.
-Together these technologies can be used to build trust between all the players on a renovation project by providing a single source of truth.
+Together, these technologies can be used to build trust between all the players on a renovation project by providing a single source of information.